Intellection/docker-oauth2-proxy/README.md

 # Docker OAuth2 Proxy

-This is a small docker image for `oauth2_proxy` which is a reverse proxy that provides authentication with Google, Github or other providers.
+This is a small docker image for `oauth2_proxy` which is a reverse proxy that provides authentication with Google, GitHub or other providers.

 ## Configuration